leibenjamin/leibenjamin.github.io/_posts/2015-07-01-realism-IR.md

 **\[Miscellaneous Thought\]**

-My initial thought from the readings: we really do tend to use realism to analyze enemies and believe that enemies operate under realism, much less so compared to to friends/allies.
+My initial thought from the readings: we really do tend to use realism to analyze enemies and believe that enemies operate under realism, much less so compared to friends/allies.
 To me at least, I see this a lot in popular IR articles.